France–Russia relations: 2015–2022

 France and Russia were both attacked by the group ISIS.
 As a response, François Hollande and Vladimir Putin agreed on ordering cooperation between their respective armed forces against the terrorist organisation.
-The French President has called upon the international community to bring "together of all those who can realistically fight against this terrorist army in a large and unique coalition."
-The French-Russian bombing cooperation is considered to be an "unprecedented" move, given that France is a member of NATO.
+The French President called upon the international community to bring "together of all those who can realistically fight against this terrorist army in a large and unique coalition."
+The French-Russian bombing cooperation was considered to be an "unprecedented" move, given that France is a member of NATO.

 The French press highlighted that ISIS was the two countries' first common enemy since World War II.
 A Russian newspaper recalled that "WWII had forced the Western World and the Soviet Union to overcome their ideological differences", wondering whether ISIS would be the "new Hitler".

 According to a 2017 Pew Global Attitudes Project survey, 36% of French people had a favourable view of Russia and 62% an unfavourable view.
 A 2018 opinion poll published by the Russian Public Opinion Research Center showed that 81% of Russians had a favourable view of France and 19% an unfavourable view.